Read IPe's Briefing on Statements of Common Ground HERE

-The revised National Planning Policy Framework introduced the requirement for Statements of Common Ground to be prepared as part of the preparation of local plans (including minerals and waste plans), spatial development strategies and marine plans.
+The National Planning Policy Framework requires Statements of Common Ground to be prepared as part of the preparation of local plans (including minerals and waste plans), spatial development strategies and marine plans.

 A SCG will form part of the evidence to demonstrate that an authority has complied effectively with the Duty to Co-operate.
 It should demonstrate that authorities have engaged constructively and on an ongoing basis on strategic cross-boundary matters in the preparation of their plans.
 A SCG will document these strategic matters and the progress being achieved to address them and will provide a written record of how the Duty to Co-operate is working.